ardkastrati/kdsalbox/README.md

-### KDSalBox
+# KDSalBox

 A toolbox of efficient knowledge-distilled saliency models.
+This repository contains the code for the toolbox presented in our paper at the SVRHM 2021:

+“KDSalBox: A toolbox of efficient knowledge-distilled saliency models” Ard Kastrati, Zoya Bylinskii, Eli Shechtman
+**SVHRM @ NeurIPS ’21: 3rd Shared Visual Representations in Human & Machine Intelligence Workshop, Online, December 2021**

+The PDF of the article is available at this [link][1].

 ## Overview